 How To Pick The Best Distributor / Digital Aggregator For Spotify

-When choosing the right music distributor for Spotify, there are really only 2 things that really matter:
+When choosing the right music distributor for Spotify (and to distribute your music to streaming platforms in general), there are really only 2 things that really matter:

 - Being able to release unlimited songs